 While there is evidence that the impact of latent heat release is most prominently communicated to RWPs by upper-tropospheric divergent outflow, it is in general difficult to accurately disentangle the relative contributions of dry and moist dynamics to upper-tropospheric divergence (e.g., Riemer et al., 2014; Quinting and Jones, 2016; Sanchez et al., 2020), and thus its impact on RWPs.
 This study does not attempt such an accurate quantitative decomposition.
 However, investigating scenarios with large variations of (a proxy for) latent heat release and baroclinic growth, respectively, while keeping the other process fixed at near-median values, does provide some evidence that divergent ridge building can predominantly be attributed to divergent outflow associated with latent heat release below.
 In addition, our results demonstrate that divergent ridge amplification does not only depend on the magnitude of latent heat release but also on the location of latent heat release relative to the upper-level PV anomalies.
 As expected from theories of moist-baroclinic instability (e.g., Emanuel et al., 1987; Mak, 1994; de Vries et al., 2010), we observe that this phase relation becomes favorable when baroclinic growth commences and that it becomes increasingly more favorable when baroclinic growth increases.
 For real-world cases of divergent ridge amplification, the importance of phasing has first been noted explicitly in the context of extratropical transition (Keller et al., 2019; Riboldi et al., 2019).
-Our examination of a large number of real-world cases indicates that the notion of favorable phasing transfers to the more general case of divergent ridge amplification within RWPs.
+Our examination of a large number of realworld cases indicates that the notion of favorable phasing transfers to the more general case of divergent ridge amplification within RWPs.

-The current study has analyzed the mean dynamics of RWPs in the northern hemisphere.
-One avenue of future work is to perform a similar analysis for the southern hemisphere, where RWPs are less well organized in distinct storm tracks than in the northern hemisphere.
-A further fruitful avenue is to analyze in more depth the variability of RWP dynamics, e.g., RWPs in the North Pacific and North Atlantic storm tracks, or RWPs in the context of other large-scale atmospheric features, such as ENSO, MJO, or the stratosphere.
+The current study has analyzed the mean dynamics of RWPs in the Northern Hemisphere.
+One avenue of future work is to perform a similar analysis for the Southern Hemisphere, where RWPs are less well organized in distinct storm tracks than in the Northern Hemisphere.
+A further fruitful avenue is to analyze in more depth the variability of RWP dynamics, e.g., RWPs in the North Pacific and North Atlantic storm tracks, or RWPs in the context of other large-scale atmospheric features, such as El Niño-Southern Oscillation (ENSO), Madden-Julian Oscillation (MJO), or the stratosphere.
 In addition, a future study will consider the dynamical differences between RWPs with high and low predictability, respectively, to gain insight into the important question under which conditions RWPs provide a large-scale source of enhanced predictability and under which conditions propagation and growth of forecast uncertainty within RWPs lead to particularly low large-scale predictability.
-The mean perspective on RWP dynamics presented herein may provide a benchmark to identify anomalous dynamical behaviour in such more specific scenarios.
+The mean perspective on RWP dynamics presented herein may provide a benchmark to identify anomalous dynamical behavior in such more specific scenarios.

 Code and data availability.
-ERA5 data from ECMWF can be downloaded from https://cds.climate.copernicus.eu/ and YOTC data from https://www.ecmwf.int/.
+The data are referenced in Sect.
+2.1.
 The codes and data from this study can be provided by the authors upon request.

-730 Author contributions.
-FT prepared the data, developed the computer algorithms, analyzed the data and created the figures.
+Author contributions.
+FT prepared the data, developed the computer algorithms, analyzed the data, and created the figures.
 FT and MR formed the ideas and wrote the manuscript together.

 Competing interests.
-The authors declare no competing interests.
+The authors declare that they have no conflict of interest.